 Training is important for all of our canine friends, but it really is especially crucial for big ones.
 Make sure Fido follows simple commands, like Sit, Stay, Heel, Come, and Lay Down.
 You’ll also need to address any bad habits he has, such as jumping on people.
 If you’re not confident in your ability to train your four-legged friend, consider hiring a professional.

 Good food is always important, but this is absolutely critical for big dogs.
 Puppyhood is a particularly crucial stage.
 Fido will grow very big, very quickly.
 That growth spurt can take a toll on his body, so he’ll need great nourishment.
 Any nutritional deficiencies in puppyhood can lead to big trouble down the road.
 That said, don’t overfeed your pooch.
 Obesity can also cause a lot of problems with big dogs.
-In fact, you may want to ask your vet about supplements.
+In fact, if you’re concerned about maintaining proper diet and weight for your dog, consider consulting a specialist.
+Our Vet Nutrition and Weight Management service can help you keep your dog healthy and fit.

 Your canine buddy will become a senior quite early, perhaps even at just age 6!
 You may need to take some precautions to keep your furry friend mobile and comfortable.
 Pet ramps or stairs may come in handy.